Knabb-Bieber Mill

 The Knabb-Bieber Mill is located in Oley Township, Pennsylvania.
 The mill was built in 1809 and was added to the National Register of Historic Places on November 8, 1990.

+History and architectural features

 This grist mill was built in 1809 for John Knabb and was acquired around 1875 by John Bieber by his marriage to Maggie Knabb.
-Their fourth son, Effinger Bieber, inherited the property.
+Their fourth son, Effinger Bieber, bought the property at auction.
 He married Mary Moyer.
-They ran the mill until his death in 1996.
-Mary continued to run the mill until her death in early 1998.
+They had 11 children, eight of whom survived to adulthood.
+They shut down all mill operations shortly after Effenger fell and hit his head on macadam in the early 1990's.
 Like Effinger, she was in her 90s when she died.

-Up until the time of her death the mill was producing commercially and continuously since its construction, for nearly 190 years.

-The mill equipment is powered by water from the Monocacy Creek.
-The mill sits on a property of approximately 25 acres on Bieber Mill Road in the Oley Valley of Pennsylvania.
+The mill sits on a property of approximately twenty-five acres on Bieber Mill Road in the Oley Valley of Pennsylvania.
+Its equipment is powered by water from the Monocacy Creek.